polyipseity/information/special/academia/HKUST/COMP 1029V/object.md

 End Sub
 ```

-Then to create a object, one uses {{`New`.
-Also call the method that is intended to be the constructor if any, commonly `Initialize`}}:
+Then to create an object, one uses {{`New`.
+Also call the method that is intended to be the constructor if any, commonly called `Initialize`}}:

 ```VB
 Dim HaHaObject As HaHaClass